Wisconsin Tax Power of Attorney (Form A-222)

 Note: if a taxpayer wants to nominate a different tax representative, they can do so by completing an additional Form A-222 and filing per the requirements stated on the form.

 Signing requirements: The form must be signed by the taxpayer.
 Depending on whether the taxpayer is an individual, partnership, or corporation, there are different requirements, as outlined below:

 - Individuals: If a joint return is involved and both husband and wife will be represented by the same

-individual(s), both spouses must sign the Power of Attorney.
-If they are to be represented by different individuals, each spouse may execute his or her own Power of Attorney.
+individual(s), both spouses must sign the form.
+If they are to be represented by different individuals, each spouse should complete their own form.

 - Partnerships: All partners must sign unless one partner is authorized to act in the name of the partnership.

 - Corporation, trust, estate, or any other entity: A corporate officer or person having authority to bind the entity must sign.